valgaze/publishidea/docs/why.md

 Focus on content, FEATURES, integartion what the agent can do on the user's behalf that's useful + valuable

+SpeedyBot is like the picture frame-- you put took the photo or made the drawing or whatever and you put it on the wall.
+Now, the frame matters of course, you can decorate (the same way you can use SpeedyBot to fit into your existing workflows/systems)

+You can depend on SpeedyBot, but SpeedyBot doesn't depend on...anything

+SpeedyBot is MIT-licensed (the code's easy to read and you can just copy/paste it directly and ride off into the sunset) and has zero external depencies

+Without any additional 3rd-party packages

+## Is this an "official" product

+1000% no

 # Infra changed too

 Just throw it on a worker